Mylaana/AresExpedition/README.md

 ## Must have for v1 :
 ### Refactoring
 root services: reorganize services/stateless classes and tree
-TriggerState: switch out trigger id checks from model to a service
 Rework Buildable system in playableCardComponent

 ### Cards